OscarFernandezMX/Cyclistic_data_analysis/cyclistic_data_analysis.md

 dataset After that, we decided to ignore the attributes related to the stations’ location (latitude and longitude).
 With this final data, we made the analysis.
-Our results show the mean values by day of the week and by month for the number of rides and the average duration.
+Our results show the mean values by day of the week and by month for the number of rides and the average duration for each type of user.

 The first difference that we can see between casual users and members is in the number of rides along the days of the week.